 If you're making a new claim

-You can usually only claim Child Tax Credit if you do not live in a Universal Credit area.
+You can only make a claim for Child Tax Credit if you already get Working Tax Credit.

 You can only claim Child Tax Credit for children you’re responsible for.